 Example: Patricia works at a nursing home.
-One of the residents she cares for is a man named Alonzo who has severe Alzheimer’s disease.
+One of the residents she cares for is a man named Alonzo who has a preexisting condition: severe Alzheimer’s disease.
 Alonzo frequently tries to escape from the nursing home and engages in other kinds of dangerous and disruptive behavior.

 Alonzo requires so much attention that Patricia finds it hard to give adequate attention to the other residents under her care.
 Finally Patricia decides to start administering sedatives to Alonzo so that she can get a break from his difficult behavior.